Dept. of Conflict Resolution Studies

 - J.D.
 Emory University

 - B.A.
 The American University

-Judith McKay, Ph.D., is Associate Professor of Conflict Resolution and Community Studies, the Chair of the Department of Multidisciplinary Studies (DMS) and the Director of Community Resolution Services (CRS) at NSU's College of Arts, Humanities, and Social Sciences (CAHSS).
+Judith McKay, Ph.D., is Associate Professor of Conflict Resolution and Community Studies and the Director of Community Resolution Services (CRS) at NSU's College of Arts, Humanities, and Social Sciences (CAHSS).
 CRS provides services to the NSU and local communities, including workshops and training; facilitation; VOICES family programs, conflict coaching and consulting for communities and organizations.
 CRS also coordinates Peace Place, a collaborative project with the Broward County Library system.

 She has been professionally involved in conflict resolution for over 30 years as a mediator, arbitrator, negotiator, facilitator, trainer, executive and conflict coach, dispute systems designer, researcher and professor.
 She has consulted for private, civic, religious and community organizations.
 She has been interviewed on radio and television regarding conflicts in neighborhoods, families, and organizations.